 With any luck, this could improve now that Sony has launched a firmware updater app for Windows.
 This is a handy tool just for keeping the PS5 DualSense controller up to date, but could also be a sign that Sony is getting more serious about making it work more smoothly on PC.
 In the meantime, check out the guide below – it will tell explain, in simple steps, everything you need to know about using the DualSense controller on PC, including how to work around compatibility issues and which games enable its haptic feedback and adaptive trigger features.

-As is so often the case with hardware worries, the underlying reason for the PS5 controller’s lack of natural PC affinity is driver software.
+As is so often the case with hardware worries, the underlying reason for the PS5 controller’s PC bother is driver software.
 Sony hasn’t produced official PC drivers themselves, and although the DualSense can interface with Windows’ DirectInput driver, a lot of modern games don’t recognise this.
 They may instead use the newer XInput driver, which was created by Microsoft with Xbox controllers in mind.
 Unless a game recognises both driver types, your PS5 controller won’t work – unless, that is, Steam steps in to bridge the gap.